Be wary of plant-based drug kratom, experts say

 “Because the active ingredient in kratom, mitragynine, fits into the opiate receptors the same way as an opiate, kratom addiction is no different from any opioid addiction and their treatments are the same,” he says.

-A 2019 study from The Ohio State University and Nationwide Children's Hospital in Columbus also found that kratom exposures reported to poison control centers are on the rise in the United States.
-Researchers analyzed poison-control reports between 2011 and 2017, and 65 percent of the reports occurred in the last two years of the seven-year study.
-At the start of the study, kratom poisonings were reported about once a month.
-By 2017, those calls increased to two a day, on average.
+A 2018 study from The Ohio State University and Nationwide Children's Hospital in Columbus found that kratom exposures reported to poison control centers are on the rise in the United States.
+Researchers analyzed poison-control reports between 2011 and 2017, and 65 percent of the poison-control reports occurred in the last two years of the seven-year study.

 The important difference between kratom and prescription opioids, experts say, is that kratom still hasn't been studied enough to know all the ways it could be unsafe.